acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | 2021-02-01T00:00:00.000Z | 0     | 0             | 12          | 17         | 18    |
 | 2021-03-01T00:00:00.000Z | 0     | 0             | 15          | 9          | 21    |
 | 2021-04-01T00:00:00.000Z | 0     | 0             | 7           | 13         | 13    |

+Steps:
+- Used DATE_TRUNC for the start_dates to have all dates start on the first of the month
+- Used CASE statements for each of the plans where the plan = 1 if it matched the plan I was counting, and 0 if it didin't
+- Filtered for only dates after the year 2020
+- Grouped by the truncated month

+Insights:
+- No new trial customers started after 2020
+- After the 8 upgrades in January, no one else upgraded to the basic monthly plan
+- Most pro monthly and pro annual upgrades happened in January
+- The most churned accounts happened in March

 ---
 #### 4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?